theJoshMuller/audio-interlinearify/README.md

 A tool that uses Meta's MMS model to create interlinear audio bibles, in potentially 1,000+ different languages.

+The idea is explained in depth in [this blog post](https://joshmuller.ca/writings/2024/interlinear-audiobible)

 # Installation

 ## 1. Clone this repo